DarkFlippers/unleashed-firmware/documentation/FAQ.md

 ## INSTALLED UNLEASHED AND NOW BACKLIGHT DOESNT WORK?

 You’ve installed a version made for custom RGB modded flippers.
-The version ending in `“r”` is specifically for “RGB” modded flippers. <br />
+The version ending in `r` is specifically for `RGB` modded flippers. <br />

 Please, do not use that version if your flipper isn’t modded!